add farmhouse cottage character to your home

 You don’t have to be wildly creative or turn every object into something else.
 But using one piece in a slightly unexpected way can make your home feel less like a showroom and more like your own.

-I think that’s where a lot of the charm comes from.
+And, I think that’s where a lot of the charm comes from.

 It’s not about being quirky just to be quirky.
 It’s about noticing that a piece still has life in it, even if it’s used differently than it was intended.